rajkan01/zephyr_secure_inference/docs/enc-payload.md

 Again the number of sends and frequency of them is beyond the scope of this document.

+If the underlying protocol can guarantee reliable delivery of the messages containing the CEK-1, it will be unnecessary to use the staggered protocol.

 ## Wrappers

 As can be seen from the above, the `COSE_Encrypt0` package makes an